EMDR Therapy, Addiction + Compulsion Protocols + Brainspotting

 - Taking standardized tests such as SAT's, professional examinations, test anxiety

-- Performing in artistic and creative performances, writer's and artist's block
+- Performing in artistic and creative performances, writer and artistic blocks

-People who have participated in performance enhancement therapy such as competitive athletes and performers often report that they are more self-confident and in control and that unconscious blocks to performance greatly reduced .
+People who have participated in performance enhancement therapy such as competitive athletes and performers often report that they are more self-confident and that unconscious blocks to performance are greatly reduced.